TarasPeterchuk/202306_test_inboost/README.md

 Main features:

 - add infinite number of subOptions
-- remove Options
+- remove remove all of the following Options by setting "пусто" value
-- scale board
-- move board
+- change Option value - value will change in all following Options

 ### The tech stack is: